AdobeDocs/experience-manager-65.es-ES/help/sites-authoring/editing-page-properties.md

    ![screen_shot_2018-03-22at095740](assets/screen_shot_2018-03-22at095740.png)

 1. Select **Open Properties** and a dailog will open allowing you to edit the properties, sorted by the appropriate tab.
-También están disponibles los botones siguientes en la parte derecha de la barra de herramientas:
+Los siguientes botones también están disponibles en la parte derecha de la barra de herramientas:

    * **Cancelar**
    * **Guardar y cerrar**